MLCommons

 Snapshot

-- Scale: MLCommons' homepage, reviewed May 19, 2026, reports 125+ members and affiliates, 10 benchmark suites, and more than 89,700 MLPerf performance results to date.
+- Scale: MLCommons' homepage, reviewed June 25, 2026, reports 125+ members and affiliates, 10 benchmark suites, 89.7k+ MLPerf performance results, and 700k datasets using Croissant metadata.

-Origin and Role
+Origin and Membership

 MLCommons grew out of MLPerf, a benchmark effort for comparing full-system machine-learning performance.
 Its 2020 launch announcement described a nonprofit organization with founding board representation from Alibaba, Facebook AI, Google, Intel, NVIDIA, and Harvard professor Vijay Janapa Reddi, along with more than 50 founding members.